Freezing Garlic in 3 Simple Steps

 Using Frozen Garlic…

 You can use frozen garlic virtually the same way you would use fresh garlic.
 It is easy to minced, chop, slice, press or puree even when it is frozen.
 Freezing garlic is really a great solution if you find an amazing deal and want to lock in those cost benefits or you find a crop that is particularly delicious and you want to extend the life of that batch over the long-term.
 If you grow your own garlic you often end up with a lot more than you can use quickly.
 You can give away to friends of course, but if you want to keep it for your family freezing is really the best solution.
+You don't have to thaw the garlic before you use it.

 To peel garlic cloves easily.
 Open your Garlic Shaker®.
 Toss an in a handful of garlic cloves.
 Close the lids.
 Shake vigorously for 30 seconds.
 Open a lid.
 Pour out the peeled garlic cloves.
 They will be fresh and ready to use immediately.